Naved-ul-Hasan: Big Bash League

 He was the leading wicket taker in Australia's Big Bash League in the 2011–12 edition, where he claimed 15 scalps for Hobart.

-Ul-hasan has been playing T20 Cricket for the Australian domestic Big Bash League teams the Tasmanian Tigers and the Hobart Hurricanes since the 2009 season.
-He has become a cult hero in the state and is known as "The People's Mullet" amongst the masses.

 English county cricket

-Since June 2005 Ul-hasan played English county cricket for Sussex, where he formed an effective partnership with fellow Pakistani bowler Mushtaq Ahmed.
+In June 2005, Naved played English county cricket, joining Sussex.
+He formed an effective partnership with fellow Pakistani bowler Mushtaq Ahmed.
 He has also had success with the bat, scoring a career best 139 against Middlesex.

-On 12 September 2007 Ul-hasan dislocated his shoulder in a match against Durham and had to be carried off the field.
+On 12 September 2007 Naved dislocated his shoulder in a match against Durham and had to be carried off the field.
 This was thought to have been his last game for Sussex as the ECB brought in a rule which restricts each county to one overseas player and Sussex opted for Mushtaq Ahmed.

-Ul-hasan received offers from Leicestershire and Yorkshire to remain in English County Cricket, and on 26 September 2007 signed a two-year deal with Yorkshire.
+Naved received offers from Leicestershire and Yorkshire to remain in English County Cricket, and on 26 September 2007 signed a two-year deal with Yorkshire.

-Indian Cricket League(2007-09)
+Indian Cricket League (2007-09)

 He joined the Indian Cricket League (ICL) for the 2008 season, where he made a huge impact as batsman and bowler.

-Rana Naved-Ul-Hasan played in Indian Cricket League for Lahore Badshahs between 2007 and 2009.
+Ul-Hasan played in Indian Cricket League for Lahore Badshahs between 2007 and 2009.
 He played an important role in team's success.
 He was the Player of the Series in the 2008-09 edition, taking 22 wickets at an average of 12.77, and an economy of 6.66, and scoring 189 runs at an average of 27, and a strike rate of 144.27.

 He played a total of 26 matches for Lahore Badshahs in which he scored 367 runs at an average of 33.36, and a strike rate of 146.8, and took 40 wickets at an average of 17.68, and an economy of 7.12.
 Voted the '2008 Man of the Tournament' for the guiding the Lahore Badshah's to the ICL Championship, Rana Naved was arguably in a great form.